 The Education is not a crime campaign was started in 2014 by Maziar Bahari and Saleem Vallencourt.
 At the time of writing it has produced over 41 murals around the world.
 Most of the pictures here are courtesy of the campaign and you can see all the murals by clicking here.

-Education is not a Crime Gallery
+ASVP education is not a crime